Ransomware: Not A Matter Of If, But When

 Antivirus

-Antivirus programs should never be your first or only line of defence.
-Most AV’s will prevent most viruses and malware from infiltrating your systems but not all are created equally.
-An AV program is only as effective as its last update.
-Many AV’s cannot detect or prevent ransomware from being deployed and if they do detect it, the damage may have already been done.
+Antivirus should never be your first or only line of defence.
+AV programs are only as effective as their last update.
+Many cannot detect or prevent ransomware, and even when they do, the damage may already be done.

 Patching